-The urine volatile salt really deserves all the attention Glaser assigns to it.
+The volatile urine salt deserves all the attention Glaser assigns to it.
 Methods to extract it.
-It is then up to alchemist knowing what to do with it.
+It is then up to the alchemist to know what to do with it.

-Christophle Glaser seems the more attentive, among iatro-chemists who have a reputation of alchemical efficacy, to urine salts peculiarity.
-The eccentricity status which has been accompanying the operations on urine for the last centuries has concealed a useful volatility source.
+Christophle Glaser seems the more attentive, among iatrochemists with a reputation of alchemical efficacy, to urine salts peculiarity.
+The eccentricity status which has been accompanying the operations on urine for the last centuries has concealed a valuable volatility source.
 Since “to open” does mean to volatilize.

 Traité de la Chimie or treatise on chemistry, 1668, Paris.
 Glaser’s words in quotation marks, my comment in normal.

 “Traité de la Chimie: Containing some remarks that should be done before coming to preparations.

 As minerals and metals are so different, we need not only to arrange a peculiar work for every metal and mineral but also be prepared to work very hard, so we cannot set general rules for their preparation, as is the case with animal and vegetal reigns.
 I mean, they (minerals and metals) cannot be reduced without adding some salt, oil, or spirit as is the case of vegetables which neither needs any addition nor all the mineral work.
 Sometimes you plan to reduce them separately in their five substances.
 Still, sometimes we do not want that: for example, it suffices to take the resinous substance of Jalap, and reject the other substances as useless: we extract by distillation the essential oil of anise, which we carefully preserve, regardless of the rest: sometimes we calcine tartar to get the salt fixed, without wanting to keep its mercurial and sulfurous parts, which are allowed to exhale or evaporate by the violence of fire; when we extract the volatile salt of urine, it does not trouble about the other principles, as when we extract the jelly hartshorn, we reject everything else: and also a multitude of others.”